The best way to temper chocolate

 - Step 1 :

 Coarsely chop 300 g dark (preferably couverture) chocolate.
 Place 2/3 of the chocolate in a bowl; melt over a bain-marie of gently simmering water.
-The bottom of the bowl should not touch the water; shine and smoothness may be lost.
+The bottom of the bowl should not touch the water because the chocolate will get to hot and shine can be lost as a result.

 - Step 2 :